flanksource/docs/canary-checker/docs/scripting/cel.md

 ### uuid.IsValid

-The `uuid.IsValid` function checks if a string is a valid UUID.
+`uuid.IsValid` checks if a string is a valid UUID.

-Syntax:

-    uuid.IsValid(uuid)

-Example:

 ```javascript
 uuid.IsValid("2a42e576-c308-4db9-8525-0513af307586");